Bug Out Vehicle List | 27 Essentials

 • Aircraft: On the pricey side of things, any type of aircraft can get you to your bug out location quickly.

-• Boats: Like aircraft, boat travel can be restrictive but is much more affordable.
+• Boats: Like aircraft, boat travel can be restrictive, but is much more affordable.
 If you are near the coast or a body of water, a boat could be a good vehicle option.
-With the variety available some preppers plan on using these:
+With the variety available, some preppers plan on using these:

 • House Boat: These sustainability barges can be pretty comfortable as a secluded bug out location when they are built out properly.